 You can view your journeys and payments made during the previous 7 days by entering your payment card details here.

 If you can’t see a journey, please check again later – it maybe that the tap has not had an opportunity to be sent from the bus.
-If you use Apple Pay or Google Pay you cannot currently view your payments using our portal, but we are working on providing this functionality.
+If you use Apple Pay or Google Pay you cannot currently view your payments using our portal, but we are working on providing this functionality in a future update.
 In the meantime, you can view your payments on your bank statement, or by viewing the transaction history in the Apple Pay or Google Pay app.